noeit/noeit.github.io/content/_index.md

         Information Technology
       image:
         filename: hero-slides.jpg
-        # If image is upside down, rotate it in image editor before uploading
-        # Or remove this image section and use background image instead

       text: |
         <br>

-        ## Who Are We?

         A national organization founded in 2021 and operating in two countries Sudan and South Sudan to connect unconnected community with internet access, digital literacy trainings, IT labs, provision of solar lanterns to the students and the aged in the remote communities, such as students, teachers, entrepreneurs, researchers and innovators.

         <a href="./about/" class="cta-link">Learn More →</a>